genagain/sampleproject/README.md

 git init
 ```

-Create a repository in github called `repo-name` in a web browser.
+Create a repository in Github called `repo-name` in a web browser.
 Don't initialize the repository with a README.md, gitignore or a license.

 Run the following commands to push the contents of your local copy of `repo-name` to the version on Github.